Cabecera_GeoIntern

 Field skills with Dr Richard Brown, Durham University, researching explosive deposits in the South of Tenerife for publication.
 Contributing towards VolcanoStories’ Volcanic Readiness project.

-B: Volcanology in La Palma
+B: HydroCamp in La Palma

-C: Building Volcanic Resilience in the Canary Islands
+C: Volcanic Resilience in Tenerife

 D: Sustainable Tourism in Tenerife

 At the conclusion of GeoIntern, we will hold a graduation at our HQ.
-Students will present a report of their work and there will be a formal presentation of graduation Certificates attesting to the skills you have learnt (subject to students submitting timely original pieces of work as set throughout the course).
+Students will present a report of their work, and there will be a formal presentation of graduation Certificates attesting to the skills you have learnt (subject to students submitting timely original pieces of work as set throughout the course).

 On successful graduation, we are here to advise, promote, support and act as referees for you long after your month with us in the Canary Islands ends.